OGMyst/milestone-Project-three/README.md

 ### **Surface**

-The colours for the site were picked with the aim of relaxing the user and creating a low intensity enviroment.
-The off-white background is less sharp than pure white.
-The sky blue is very subtle and doesn't jump out of the page.
+The color themes were based off the well known books and film series The Lord of the rings.
+The colors chosen were green, gold, blue, and maroon.
+The link to the lord of the rings comes from the title of the website which is a reference to a popular film review site rotten tomatoes but also to a line from the lord of the rings films.
+The colors are taken primarily from the clothes worn by Theoden and his kingdom.
+The green is also the color of the cloaks worn by the fellowship of the ring.
+The colors blend well together but are distinctive enough so that everything is clear.

 ### **Technologies**

 - HTML - To create a basic site
 - CSS - To create a nice style and to stand-out
 - JavaScript - The engine to create user interaction
-- FontAwesome - For Card suit icons
+- FontAwesome - For footer icons
+- MaterializeCSS - To help create elements such as the forms, sidebar and pagination
-- Animate.css - To make interesting transtitions
+- Google Fonts - To create an interesting variety of fonts
-- Figma - To create a wireframe
+- Figma - To create wireframes
+- Python - To connect the database to the front-end
+- MongoDB - The Database for the website

 ### **JavaScript Libraries**